-This article discusses what is hospitality Industry and how did we reach this phase of hospitality.
-We will also take a sneak peek of the historical background of the hospitality industry.
+This article discusses the history of the hospitality industry and how did we reach this phase of hospitality.
+Here we take a sneak peek of the historical background of the hospitality industry.

 Sounds boring, eh!
 Let’s make it a bit interesting.